pods-framework/pods/readme.txt

 * And more in progress!
 Join us in further translating the Pods interface at: http://wp-translate.org/projects/pods/dev

 == Changelog ==

+= 2.4.2 June 22nd, 2014 =
+* Security Update: We recommend all Pods 2.x installations be updated to Pods 2.4.2 to fix a noncing issue with form saving
+* If you need assistance in upgrading your Pods 2.x site to Pods 2.4.2, please don't hesitate to contact us at http://pods.io/help/

 = 2.4.1 June 19th, 2014 =
 * Fixed: Display of of hidden fields in Pods Forms
 * Fixed: Reordering fields in PodsUI